venkateshness/venkateshness.github.io/raison_d'etre.md

 2. Even though the necessary ingredients go into making a person a person does not vary much between people, everyone is pretty unique -- driven by rich experiences, perception and so on.
 I wonder if there is at all a point of divergence ?

 3. Not being completely dismissive of the (other) idea(s) of Philosophy of Mind philosophically; I am more inclined towards the physical phenomenon view.
 I am particularly interested in the emergence of consciousness via the biological neural networks.
-I wonder would there be quantifiable consciousness levels with the scientifically rigorous methods ?
+I wonder would there be consciousness levels quantifiable with the scientifically rigorous methods ?

-To realize the mentioned:
+# To realize the mentioned:
-During my PhD, it is envisioned to study with Multimodal Neuroimaging data as it provides access to complementary understanding in space and time.
+During my PhD, it has been set out to study with Multimodal Neuroimaging data as it provides access to complementary understanding in space and time.
 Besides, I use Graph Signal Processing[^1], coupled with Deep Learning to shed more lights in a data-driven and/or hypothesis-driven way.

 [^1]: Framework that aims at studying the spectral properties of the graph -- modeled using Graph Theory -- laplacian with the help of the classical fourier transform but on the irregular domain.